Device and Security

 What if the Chromebook needs service?

-If the student is having problems with the device at school and classroom troubleshooting is unsuccessful, the Chromebook should be taken to the designated building student Chromebook depot.
-This varies by building so please see your teacher for the location at your school.
-Students will be given a loaner device to use while their computer is being repaired.
+If the student is having problems with the device at school and classroom troubleshooting is unsuccessful, the issue should be reported to a classroom teacher or by submitting a help ticket at https://go.fzsd.us/HelpDesk.
+If appropriate, students will be given a loaner device to use while their computer is being repaired.
 Note: Loaner devices are not covered under Insurance.
 Only the device assigned to the student is protected.
 Because of this, loaner devices are not allowed to be taken off campus.